PRP Injections Questions and Answers

-If you are in the Frisco area and are suffering from chronic pain, come to American Pain and Wellness.
+If you are in the Frisco area and are suffering from chronic pain, come to American Pain and Wellness near Frisco, TX.
 We offer PRP injections to help reduce your pain and get you back to feeling like yourself again.
-Schedule an appointment online today or call our clinic for more information.
-We are here to help!
+We have 2 convenient locations in Texas.
+For more information, please call us.

 PRP, or platelet-rich plasma, are concentrated samples of blood rich in healing properties.
 They are typically administered via an injection and can treat a multitude of conditions, from alopecia (baldness) to inflammation.
 PRP injections have been commonly used in sports since the 1980s and have recently gained popularity in other parts of the medical sector.